chhetripushpa/sql-challenge/README.md

 ## Database Design

 Defined table structures based on the CSV data and then established primary and foreign key relationships.
-Created a SQL Postgres database and stored data in tables to store all the data.
+Created a SQL Postgres database tables to store all the data.

 ## Data Analysis
 Finally created queries to answer following questions asked to understand teh data better using joins and aggregations.